LieberInstitute/SPEAQeasy/notes/README.md

  Bugs persist.
 Fixing requires testing and debugging in the Lieber Environment.
 ````

+## Developer configuration files ##
+* **conf/docker.config**:

+    + This file defines the names of the docker containers used by each process.
+    + IF process names, or docker container names change, they MUST be redefined in this file as well
+    + **Important**: this conf file is not used by default.
+It must be requested by using the `-profile docker` option of the nextflow command.

 **Process validation status**.

   + For runs in any mode (System, Docker, and SGE)